 - Fast Delivery: Consumers want to get their orders as quickly as possible

 What set Amazon apart is the long-term strategy for success, even in the face of the relatively short term loss of profit.
-For perspective: It took Amazon 14 years (!) to make as much as they did last quarter.
+For perspective: It took Amazon 14 years (!) to make as much as they did in the 3rd quarter of 2019.
 Because they wanted to be the biggest, they had to be the best, and to be the best, they had to become the biggest.

 Here’s how they did it: